Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Experiments

 Prototypical SSL methods generally perform well on carefully curated datasets; however, their effectiveness deteriorates markedly when trained on uncurated data~\citep{oquab2024dinov, dinov3}, which commonly exhibit class imbalances and long-tailed distributions characteristic of real-world scenarios~\citep{newman2005power, mahajan2018exploring, van2018inaturalist}.
 We argue, therefore, that a desirable property of any pre-training framework is \textit{robustness to long-tailed data distributions}.
 Such robustness would enable practitioners to improve learned representations simply by scaling the amount of training data.
 Nevertheless, \citet{fan2025webdino} report that scaling up the amount of training data for a 7B-parameter version of DINOv2 yielded limited benefits: as the size of the training data increased, performance across a range of benchmarks decreased.
 These findings on \textit{data scaling underscore a fundamental limitation of current prototypical SSL approaches}.

-While \citet{Govindarajan_2024_BMVC} and \citet{wen2024makes} empirically identified a link between prototype diversity and improved performance on long-tailed distributions, an important question remains: \textit{is the observed improvement primarily due to a better ability to model tail classes, or is it simply a byproduct of improved modeling of head-class data?} To address this question, we conduct a granular experiment in which we train DINO, DINO with KP regularization, CARP, and our fully decoupled CARP formulation on the iNaturalist18 dataset~\citep{van2018inaturalist}.
+While \citet{Govindarajan_2024_BMVC} and \citet{wen2024makes} empirically identified a link between prototype diversity and improved performance on long-tailed distributions, an important question remains: \textit{is the observed improvement primarily due to a better ability to model tail classes, or is it simply a byproduct of improved modeling of head-class data?} To address this question, we conduct a granular experiment in which we train DINO and CARP with KoLeo-Proto (KP) regularization and our proposed full decoupling mechanism on the iNaturalist-18 dataset~\citep{van2018inaturalist}.
 This dataset contains approximately 430K images spanning 8,142 classes, with a naturally long-tailed class distribution, making it an ideal benchmark for assessing the robustness of different methods under realistic data conditions.
 Following \citepos{liu2019large} definition of class subcategories, we define head classes as those with more than 100 training instances, tail classes as those with fewer than 20, and medium classes as those in between.
 This setup provides a detailed view of how each method performs across the head, medium, and tail classes, and offers insights into the benefits stemming from increased prototype diversity.

-Table \ref{tab:granular_class_performance} \textit{shows that greater prototype diversity substantially enhances robustness in long-tailed datasets}.
-While DINO exhibits a 3.7-percentage-point improvement attributable to the increase in prototype diversity achieved through KP regularization, \textit{our proposed decoupling approach on top of CARP yields an improvement of $3.0$ percentage points, although CARP already enjoys greater robustness on long-tailed data due to its higher prototype diversity than DINO}.
-Furthermore, we \textit{find that all examined distributions of class frequencies benefit from increased prototype diversity}.
-This finding underscores the necessity of mitigating prototypical collapse in prototypical SSL frameworks and suggests that integrating such mechanisms may enhance the robustness of methods trained on less curated data.
-Finally, \METHODNAME surpasses DINO + KP in tail-class accuracy by nearly one percentage point, this combined with the substantial gains obtained through decoupling the joint optimization in CARP, highlights the efficacy of our decoupling strategy in enhancing prototype diversity.